hamidb80/hypothesis-of-understanding/readme.md

 I've read somewhere that creative people tend to forgot more, as their brain gets good at losing connection between nodes in KoG and even creating false connections between them.

-by the definition, you might've guessed that creative work is not _staright-forward_.
+by the definition, you might've guessed that creative work is not straight-forward.

 Reference:
 - [A Surprising Link Between Creativity and False Memories](https://www.psychologytoday.com/us/blog/ulterior-motives/202110/surprising-link-between-creativity-and-false-memories)

 ## Why GoK per se is not enough
-according to definition of _straight-forward_ solution, one can implement a question that the GoK be completly useless (i.e. the connection between concepts not be present).
+according to definition of straight-forward solution, one can implement a question that the GoK be completly useless (i.e. the connection between concepts not be present).

 In order to mitigate the above problem, one might suggest that adding a lots of edges between nodes (cross referencing) surely solves the problem. that is correct in one aspect, but it will arise a worse problem; nobody can understand a super dense GoK but first looking at it!